-Report to the DSO Testing Coordinator at the scheduled time of exam.
-Any unexcused lateness will result in a reduction in the total amount of time allotted to complete the exam.

-- Surrender to the proctor all materials that have not been approved by the professor on the Release of Exam form (backpacks, note-cards, cell phones, etc.). - Review format of the examination with the proctor. - Ask questions directly to the proctor.
+- Report to the DSO Testing Coordinator at the scheduled time of exam.
+Any unexcused lateness will result in a reduction in the total amount of time allotted to complete the exam. - Surrender to the proctor all materials that have not been approved by the professor on the Release of Exam form (backpacks, note-cards, cell phones, etc.).
+Cell phones must be put in the cell phone basket. - Review format of the examination with the proctor. - Ask questions directly to the proctor.
 If proctor is unable to answer questions, the staff will arrange for you to ask questions of your professor (when possible). - Take examination according to approved testing accommodations. - Return completed exam to proctor.
 All scrap paper and worksheets must be returned with the exam. - Notify DSO if lateness will occur or if unable to take scheduled examination.
 Makeup exams will only be given with permission of the instructor.